 Defending Your Reputation & Your Livelihood

-Defamation is a very serious offense that damages your reputation.
+At Marathon Law, we know that defamation is a very serious offense that can damage your reputation and livelihood.
 This damage can cause both economic harm and serious emotional distress, especially if your livelihood depends on your reputation and good character.
 Defamation can ruin the integrity and trustworthiness you’ve spent years building, which can affect how those around you view you.
 This can threaten not only your livelihood but your happiness as well.

 Defamation of Character Law in Colorado

 When false statements are negligently made about a private individual, those statements can tarnish the individual’s reputation, resulting in both economic and emotional damage.
-This is called defamation, and there are two main categories:
+In general defamation is broken down into two categories:

 - Slander, which is an oral statement;